 Experts say earwax buildup can cause problems with balance, hearing, and even mood in older adults.

-Everyone knows our ears are important for hearing, but sometimes we forget that our ears play an extremely important role in keeping us balanced.
+ears are important for hearing, but sometimes we forget that our ears play an extremely important role in keeping us balanced.
 Our inner ear sends signals to our brain that help keep track of our body’s movements.
 Dizziness or imbalance can occur when there is a blockage in our ear canals.

 You should never attempt to dig out earwax from deep in the canal by yourself, as it could cause major damage to your ear and lead to infection or hearing loss.
 If there is excess earwax on the outer portion of your ears, you will likely be able to get rid of that using a cotton swab.
 Make sure you are being very careful when trying to clean out excess earwax at home, and if you have run into a problem or suddenly are unable to hear, are dizzy or can’t keep your balance, visit your doctor.
 Treatment is generally quick and painless, and hearing can be fully restored.